AsmaaAamir/CI_PP1_TSO/README.md

         <a href="https://www.pexels.com/photo/lady-standing-in-cafeteria-and-demonstrating-sign-open-6205480/">Image 4 </a>
     - Image in background for daily flavour and News is from <a href="https://www.instagram.com/annacakecouture/">Annacakecouture </a>.
 Also the images in these section are from there.
 * About Page
-    - Shop in display image is from <a href="https://www.instagram.com/annacakecouture/">Annacakecouture </a>
+    - Caked on display in a shop image is from <a href="https://www.instagram.com/annacakecouture/">Annacakecouture </a>
     - The video is from  <a href="https://www.pexels.com/video/stirring-flour-and-condensed-milk-in-a-mixing-bowl-3325984/"> Pexels</a>
     - The last image on this page is from <a href="https://www.instagram.com/crumbsanddoilies/">Crumbs and Doilies</a>.
 * Product Page